-\subsubsection{Phase 2: Rounding the fractional solution.}
+\subsubsection{Phase 2: Rounding the Fractional Solution.}

-Let us now try to round $\hat{x}$ obtained in the previous phase to a $0-1$ vector, and then finally to a set $\hat{S}\in {[m] \choose d}$.
-Since $f$ is multi-linear, the restriction of $f$ to the first coordinate is a 1-dimensional affine function.
+We first round $\hat{x}$ obtained in the previous phase to a $0-1$ vector, and then finally to a set $\hat{S}\in {[m] \choose d}$.
+Since $f$ is multi-affine, the restriction of $f$ to the first coordinate is a 1-dimensional affine function.
 Therefore, either

 Hence, we can round the first coordinate without decreasing the value of $|f(\hat{x})|$, using one call to the evaluation oracle.
 We proceed to the next coordinates and round them one at a time.
 Let $y\in \{0,1\}^m$ be the outcome of the above rounding algorithm.